 10 grams neem oil

 5 drops tea tree oil

 10 drops patchouli essential oil

 To create this homemade neem cream recipe, start by weighing out the cocoa butter and shea butter using a digital kitchen scale.
 Place in a glass measuring cup and melt in the microwave.

 Next weigh out the tamanu, jojoba, grape seed and neem oils and stir into the melted shea and cocoa butters.

 Using plastic transfer pipettes or glass droppers, add the essential oils, vitamin E and rosemary extract.
 Stir well, then pour into two 2 oz. glass jars or one 4 oz. glass jar.
 Allow to cool completely and solidify.

 It can take this cream up to twenty-four hours to solidify.
 You can speed up the process by placing the jar of neem cream in the refrigerator, however, you will need to mix the cream again once solidified in the fridge to get a smooth consistency.

 Like this homemade skin care recipe?
-Be sure to follow Soap Deli News via Blog Lovin’, Facebook or my once monthly email newsletter so you never miss a post.
-I’ll be posting a homemade neem soap recipe in coming weeks!
+Follow my Pinterest boards for more great skin care recipes, beauty DIY’s and homemade soap recipes.
+Be sure to follow Soap Deli News via Blog Lovin’, Tumblr, Facebook, Twitter and Instagram so you never miss a post.
+I’ll be posting a homemade neem oil soap recipe in coming weeks!